ramon54321/mango/README.md

       - userid is also an int and will require being cast.

 - RESTful API.
    - The following is a list of urls which are accessable.
-(FormParam) **Not JSON!**
-     - users/
-     - users/username/{username}
-     - users/userid/{userid}
-     - users/signin (username, password)
-     - users/signup (username, password, email, firstname, lastname, accesscode)
-     - notes/
-     - notes/addnote (username, title, note)

-- Directory Structure.
-   - pages/ **Incorrect!**
-      - signin.jsp
-      - signup.jsp
-      - member/ (authfilter)
-         - addnote.jsp
-         - wall.jsp
+     - notes (Get) -> Get notes -> Use uri encoded search term with value search.
+Eg ?search=%23cleaning (Note # has to be encoded as %23) -> Returns a List of Note objects - View appendix A1.
+     - notes (Post) -> Add note -> JSON Note object -> Returns status
+     - notes/complete/{id} (Put) -> Set note to completed -> Returns updated note
+     - notes/uncomplete/{id} (Put) -> Set note to uncompleted -> Returns updated note
+     - session (Get) -> Is signed in -> Returns status
+     - session (Post) -> Create user (Sign up) -> Returns status
+     - session (Put) -> Sign in -> Returns status
+     - session (Delete) -> Sign out -> Returns status

-   - rest/
+- Appendix A
-      - member/ (suthfilter) **Unsure about usage with REST**
+   - 1 (Notes Get method)
+      - The notes get method returns a Json encoded list of Note objects.
+They are ordered in the following way.
+         - Uncompleted before Completed, and inside this division, they are ordered from high to low priority, and inside this division they are ordered by date, having the newest first.